 In the content area of Synthesizing Meaning, students were expected to make generalizations by integrating information from a selection in order to identify the purpose, theme, main message, point of view, or mood of the selection.

-Multiple-choice question 31 required students to synthesize information from a letter to draw a conclusion related to the author's feelings.
+Multiple-choice question 25 required students to integrate information from a graphic novel to draw a conclusion related to the use of foreshadowing.